anchore/grype/README.md

 If docker is not present, then the Podman daemon is attempted next, followed by reaching out directly to the image registry last.

-This default behavior can be overridden with the `default-image-pull-source` configuration option (See [Configuration](https://github.com/anchore/grype#configuration) for more details).
+This default behavior can be overridden with the `default-image-pull-source` configuration option (See [Configuration](https://github.com/nextlinux/griffon#configuration) for more details).

 Use SBOMs for even faster vulnerability scanning in Grype:

 ```
 # Then scan for new vulnerabilities as frequently as needed
-grype sbom:./sbom.json
+griffon sbom:./sbom.json

 # (You can also pipe the SBOM into Grype)
-cat ./sbom.json | grype
+cat ./sbom.json | griffon
 ```

 Grype supports input of [Syft](https://github.com/anchore/syft), [SPDX](https://spdx.dev/), and [CycloneDX](https://cyclonedx.org/)